marko-cerovac/material.nvim/lua/material/functions/README.md

 # Functions module

-This module is home to some usefull functions that the user might call
+This module is home to some usefull functions that the user might call.

-files:
 ## init.lua
  Exposes the following functions to the user:
  + change_style(desired_style: string)